aws/amazon-ecs-logs-collector/README.md

 Download the tarball using your favourite Secure Copy tool.

+### Important

+We recommend that you edit the logs and remove all sensitive data from the files.
+You can search for known data, and also search for environment variables such as AWS_ACCESS_KEY_ID , AWS_SECRET_ACCESS_KEY , and AWS_SESSION_TOKEN in the file.

 ## Example output
 The project can be used in normal or enable-debug mode.
 Enable debug is only available for Systemd init systems and Amazon Linux.